Nightbear1/CISC-121-Final-Project-/README.md

 # CISC-121-Final-Project
 Final Project for CISC-121, implementing Binary Search The algorithm that I have chosen to implement and visualize is the Binary Search algorithm.
-As an algorithm that is both easier to understand, and better to create a more visually applealing example
+As an algorithm that is both easier to understand, and better to create a more visually applealing example.

 ## Decomposition